 Broken Shed Whey Vodka: Made in New Zealand, this vodka makes use of whey, the byproduct of cheese production.
 We’ll save you the nitty-gritty, since whey itself is a far from appetizing ingredient, but believe us when we say the vodka is as far removed from this ingredient as possible: clean, creamy, and exceptionally smooth.

 Dillons Distillery Grape Vodka: Canada’s Niagara region is renowned for its boutique wines (most notably their ice wines), so it’s no surprise that a vodka produced from grapes grown in the region would be just as award-winning.
 This clean, slightly sweet vodka is unfiltered, resulting in a truly authentic tasting experience that is sure to intrigue even the most seasoned vodka enthusiast.

 Tito’s Corn Vodka: Probably the most well-known vodka on this list, Tito’s, which is distilled in Texas, is crafted from the finest corn.
 Though the ingredient may seem humble compared to others on this list, the result is anything but.
-Known for its exceptional smoothness (the result of copper stills), Tito’s is always our go to in a simple vodka soda.
+Known for its exceptional smoothness (the result of copper stills), Tito’s is always our go to in a simple vodka soda and is our favorite for Super Bowl drinking games.
 Simply perfect.